tomjedavey/CEX_Analytics_Project/README.md

 Note on Metrics and Business KPIs:
 This project uses only onchain public data.
 However, the TLADS canvases include references to business metrics and KPIs that would typically be available within a centralized exchange (e.g., revenue per user, session frequency).
 These are included to develop and demonstrate the business-aligned thinking behind the modeling, even though they are not computed or used directly in the final models.

+# **ONE THING TO POTENTIALLY THINK ABOUT WHEN COMING TO THE END / PROJECT OUTPUT - IS THE REVENUE CONTRIBUTION SCORE USELESS IF A CEX CAN ACTUALLY TRACK REVENUE GAINED PER USER?? - MAYBE CHANGE THIS FUNCTIONALITY BACK TO SOMETHING PREDICTIVE USING TIME-SERIES DATA FROM SNOWFLAKE WHERE POSSIBLE.
+NEED TO EVALUATE THIS TO A LARGE EXTENT**